 Why? -you might ask.
 Well, if you’re not able to be found in the search results in Google for different keywords, then it will be hard for people to find your blog.

-In the beginning of this article, I showed you how to analyze your niche and find some main and long tail keywords via Google search.
+At the beginning of this article, I showed you how to analyze your niche and find some main and long-tail keywords via Google search.

 You can use that same concept again (unless you already have some potential titles for a few blog posts written down).